 - Group Presentations -- Only one submission is required per group.
 The coordinating student presenter should register for the group and add all co-presenters on the registration form.

 - Need help adapting your UURAF submission to the Undergraduate Research Experience (URE) Module?
 Review this example.

-- Watch "What to expect at UURAF" to better understand what UURAF is, the registration process, ways to prepare for UURAF along with where to find additional resources.
+- Review "Introduction to UURAF" to better understand what UURAF is, the registration process, ways to prepare for UURAF, along with where to find additional resources.

 Once you have submitted your registration, you will immediately receive a confirmation email sent to your MSU account (Note: if you forward your MSU email to a Gmail account, it is likely the confirmation email will be in your spam folder).
 If you do not receive an email, your registration has not been submitted properly and you should submit it again.

 Approximately 3 weeks after registration closes, you will receive an email indicating the time and location of your presentation (if applicable).
 You are responsible for reviewing this information in a timely manner and contacting the MSU Undergraduate Research Office if you have a conflict.
 We try our best to work out class conflicts with advance notice.